Home·Injury Recovery

 Fascial work also supports the healing process itself.
 Improved circulation, reduced tension, and better alignment create conditions that support tissue healing.
 We work carefully around acute injuries, respecting healing timelines, then progressively address restrictions as you heal.
 This approach often accelerates recovery and produces better outcomes than isolated injury-site treatment.

-Preventing Re-Injury
+Preventing re-injury.

 True recovery means not just healing from your injury, but preventing it from happening again.
 This requires addressing why you got injured in the first place.
 Was it a structural imbalance?
 A movement compensation?
 An accumulated pattern that finally broke down?
 We investigate these factors and address them systematically.

 Through Structural Integration, we release the restrictions and imbalances that created excessive stress on the injured area.
 Through Movement Education, we teach you movement patterns that support healthy function rather than creating problems.
-Together, these create resilience-not just the ability to withstand stress, but the capacity to move in ways that prevent future injuries.
+Together, these create resilience.
+Not just the ability to withstand stress, but the capacity to move in ways that prevent future injuries.

 Our injury recovery work complements medical care, physical therapy, and other treatments you may be receiving.
-We're happy to communicate with your healthcare providers and coordinate our approach with your overall treatment plan.
+We are happy to communicate with your healthcare providers and coordinate our approach with your overall treatment plan.
 Many physicians, surgeons, and physical therapists refer patients to us specifically for the structural and fascial work that enhances their treatment.

 The combination of medical care, physical therapy, and structural work often produces the best outcomes.
 Each addresses different aspects of recovery: medical care manages the injury itself, physical therapy strengthens and rehabilitates, and structural work addresses the broader patterns that affect recovery and function.
 Together, they support complete healing.